sammyyyyy1/PocketTrader/app/database/README.md

 All cards are from the **Genetic Apex** pack.
 We took a sample of 26 cards of varying rarities.

+User passwords referenced in `migrations/init_accounts.sql` are hashed with Werkzeug's PBKDF2-SHA256 helper.
+When adding new accounts, run `python - <<'PY'; from werkzeug.security import generate_password_hash; print(generate_password_hash("YourPassword")); PY` and paste the output into the SQL file.

 ### Empty Tables

 - USER, COLLECTION, WISHLIST, TRADE, TRADECARD start empty